docteurklein/blog/public/posts/2018-11-26/write-a-blog-with-weird-tools.md

 # Writing a blog with weird tools

-This is a blog about having fun writing a blog, using the minimum amount of code.
+This is an article about having fun writing a blog, using the minimum amount of code.

+The source code can be found [here](https://github.com/docteurklein/blog).

 We'll use: